RotherOSS/doc-otobo-installation/content/installation-docker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the instructions we did only minimal configuration.
 But the file *.env* allows to set
 more variables.
-Here is a list of all supported environment variables:
+Here is a short list of the most important environment variables.
+Note that more environment variables are supported by the base images.

 **MariaDB settings**